Charles Chieng

-Charles Sigfred Chieng (27 June 1954 – 29 May 2025) was a Micronesian politician who served as the ninth governor of Yap from 2023 until his death in 2025.
+Charles Sigfred Chieng (27 June 1954 – 28 May 2025) was a Micronesian politician who served as the ninth governor of Yap from 2023 until his death in 2025.

 Biography

 Chieng studied political science at the University of Guam.
-He obtained a bachelors in political science and a bachelors in secondary education from the University of the Incarnate Word in Texas.
-He has a masters degree in regional planning.
+He obtained a bachelor in political science and a bachelor in secondary education from the University of the Incarnate Word in Texas.
+He had a masters degree in regional planning.

-Chieng ran in the 2022 election for governor of Yap State against the incumbent governor Jesse Salalu and former Cabinet official James Gartamag Lukan.
+Chieng and Francis Itimai ran in the 2022 election for governor of Yap State against the incumbent governor Jesse Salalu and former Cabinet official James Gartamag Lukan.
 Chieng won the three-way election with a 44.2% plurality of the vote corresponding to 1,630 votes.

+Chieng's lieutenant, Francis Itimai served as acting governor due to Chieng's illness.
+Chieng died on 28 May 2025, and Itimai became Governor.